-REITs in South Africa are usually, if not always, structured in a form of a South African Trust, holding shares in property companies and managed by a further company which makes a market in the participation units.
-The South African REIT is legally regulated by Collective Investment Schemes Act.
+A PUT holds immovable property and shares in property companies.
+A PUT is managed by a management company, which makes a market in the participation units.
+A South African PUT is legally regulated by the Collective Investment Schemes Control Act No 45 of 2002 ('the Collective Investment Schemes Act').